 Sierra was a messenger and is now our ancestor.
 We are grateful for her sacrifices and lessons so that we can carry the momentum forward, rise up and elevate our contributions to a higher vibration of action and healing.

-A commemorative paddle board mural will be painted by Victoria Ransom and presented to the community at the Akwesasne Art Market and Juried Show on July 26, 2025.
+A commemorative paddle board mural was painted by Akwesasronon artist, Victoria Ransom and presented to the Johnson family and the community at the Akwesasne Art Market and Juried Show on July 26, 2025.

 Ohné:ka Healing Project is dedicated to Sierra Johnson-Sunday Caldwell, Akwesasronon, September 22, 1988 - June 13, 2025.